 The Civil Service exam consists of 100 multiple-choice test questions, which measure the basic writing skills and reading comprehension required for law enforcement officers.
 There are 50 writing skills questions and 50 reading comprehension questions on the test.
 The examination has a 75-minute time limit.
 The minimum passing grade on the examination is 70 percent.
 An applicant must pass the examination to be placed on an eligibility list.

 An applicant may qualify for Veterans points on the Civil Service exam.
-Civil Service Law states that an additional five (5) points shall be added to the examination grade of an applicant who served in the United States armed forces, received an honorable discharge and made a passing grade on the examination.
+Civil Service rules states that an additional five (5) points shall be added to the examination grade of an applicant who served in the United States armed forces, received an honorable discharge and made a passing grade on the examination.
 In addition, Local Civil Service Rules states that the applicant must have served for at least one year and must produce proof that the applicant received an Honorable Discharge.
 A DD-214 Long Form (Member 4 copy) is required as proof of your veteran status, if applicable.
 We must receive your DD-214 (Member 4 copy) by the posted deadline for Background Packet in order to receive your veterans’ points.
 The deadline for all Background Packets is February 9, 2017, at 4 p.m.